cschatz/cschatz.github.io/_pages/teaching.md

 ## Don't panic.

-This is easier said that done, but it is important because is a huge **psychological** dimension to coding.
-The entity you are communicating with -- the computer -- is one that
+This is easier said that done, but it is important because there is a huge **psychological** dimension to coding.
+The entity you are communicating with, a computer, is one that can often behave in frustrating and conufusing ways.
+What I refer to as a panic reaction -- "OMG, what is going on?!?
+I have no idea why this is happening, I feel completely lost!" -- is an understandable experience when you are first starting out.
+In my class, you'll learn approaches to debugging that will help you realize there are effective steps you can take to resolve problems and that you **are** capable of making sense of "misbehaving" code, and cut down on feelings of panic.